What time is the coronavirus briefing? How to watch on TV and online - TheNewsTrace

 Will Boris Johnson be at the coronavirus briefing?

-Johnson has led a number of briefings since returning to work after his extreme case of coronavirus, nonetheless he may be changed by different related ministers.
+Johnson has led a number of briefings since returning to work after his extreme case of coronavirus.
+Nevertheless he could be changed by different related ministers.

-Ministers which have led the briefing in the previous embody Chancellor Rishi Sunak, International Secretary Dominic Raab, Well being Secretary Matt Hancock, Transport Secretary Grant Shapps and Dwelling Secretary Priti Patel.
+Ministers which have led the briefing in the previous embrace Chancellor Rishi Sunak, International Secretary Dominic Raab, Well being Secretary Matt Hancock, Transport Secretary Grant Shapps and House Secretary Priti Patel.

 Does Boris Johnson have coronavirus?

-Johnson introduced he had examined optimistic for COVID-19 on Friday 27th March through a video on his Twitter account.
+Johnson introduced he had examined optimistic for COVID-19 on Friday 27th March by way of a video on his Twitter account.

 9 days later he was admitted into hospital and International Secretary Dominic Raab deputised in his absence.